 - Reheating: Re-heat creamed soup by bringing them slowly to a boil, reducing the heat and then simmering for about 2 minutes until heated through.
 Slow re-heating reduces the chance of the soup separating and breaking.

 - Freezing: Soups should keep about 2 months in the freezer.
 Freeze in plastic containers, leaving space at the top for expansion.
 If cooking soup to freeze, undercook vegetables slightly so they won't become mushy upon re-heating.
-Don't freeze soups with vegetables like potatoes unless planning on pureeing the soup.
+Don't freeze soups with vegetables like potatoes unless you plan on pureeing the soup.
 Potatoes become grainy and mushy when re-heating.

 Basic Soup Varieties